 New features and performance Improvements offered by IE10 on Windows 7

 - IE to load real world pages up to 20% faster.

 - Improves hardware accelerated performance of SVG and HTML4 constructs.

 - Improvements to make common browsing activities you do every day faster.

 - IE10 offers integrated spell checking and auto-correct for spelling mistakes.

 If you want to prevent/stop IE10 from installing via automatic updates, you should install IE10 update blocker tool.
-IE10 comes with Do Not Track signal turned on by default, since its choice took by the browser instead of user, companies to ignore that signal.
+IE10 comes with Do Not Track signal turned on by default, since it’s a choice took by the browser instead of user, companies to ignore that signal.
 Do you know?
-IE10 on Windows 7 doesn’t offer Flip Ahead feature.
+IE10 on Windows 7 doesn’t offer the Flip Ahead feature.

 If you face problems during the install of IE10, you can find the below article helpful.